preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 **Work on the documentation has just started.**

-User types can be used in the lits of Omnia only users.
+User types can be used when creating Omnia only users.
+It's also possible to create customized user profile cards can be created for a user type.

-If any user types has been set up thus far,, they are listed here, for example:
+If any user types has been set up thus far, they are listed here, for example:

 .. image:: user-management-types.png

+Use the dust bin to delete a user type, the pen to edit and the third icon to create a customized user profile card, if needed.

 These setting can be used when creatin a new user type:

 .. image:: user-management-types-settings.png

+Creating a customized user profile card works somewhat similar to working with the layout for Workspace, see the heading "Working with the layout" on this page: :doc:`Navigation bar </admin-settings/business-group-settings/workplace/navigation-bar/index>`

+There are a some differences, which will be documented soon.